 Paint with glitters

-If you happen to have a full paper of glitters or just a seamless tile, you can use that as a pattern to apply it to any element, using the Brush tool or even the Fill tool.
+If you have a full paper of glitter or just a seamless tile, you can use that as a pattern.
+You can then apply it to any element, using the Brush tool or even the Fill tool.

 Let's take the example of this glitter tile (you can right-click and download it if you want).

-You can save it in your Patterns folder, or you can just keep it open on your workspace and you can access it in the Materials Properties dialog window, under Patterns.
+You can save it in your Patterns folder.
+You can also just keep it open on your workspace and access it in the Materials Properties dialog window, under Patterns.

 Once this pattern is selected, you can use the Brush tool or the Fill tool to fill a selection for example.